10 Must-Have Grill Tools for Your Best Barbecue Ever (Plus 3 That Are Nice to Have)

 Best Way to Grill Small Ingredients: Skewers

 Mushrooms, scallops, shrimp, and more taste incredible cooked over an open flame, but their small rounded shape means they can roll around or fall between grill grates.
 Keep everything in line with a set of sturdy kabobs.
-We like stainless-steel versions of this grill tool because they’re easy to clean, reusable, and don’t require soaking (compared to wood skewers, which are often disposable and require soaking for about 30 minutes so they don’t burn on the barbecue).
-Invest in a set, then try them at your next cookout using these healthy kabob recipes.
+We like stainless-steel versions of these grill tools because they’re easy to clean, reusable, and don’t require soaking (compared to wood skewers, which are often disposable and require soaking for about 30 minutes before use so they don’t burn on the barbecue).

 Best Flavor-Enhancer: Silicone Brush